afollestad/aesthetic/README.md

     .apply()
 ```

-However, the static `config` method is provided for convenience.
+In addition, a static `config` method is provided for convenience.
 It's a syntax-sugar shortcut to
-apply multiple properties on your instance and automatically apply them.
+set multiple properties to your instance and automatically apply them.

 ```kotlin
 Aesthetic.config {